ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 - [x] UI is like the non-render-server-side app (WAFS)
 - [ ] static favicon rendered
 - [x] Added error state
+- [ ] Only fetch when hit another combo or first visit site.
+Not when clicking from `/favourites` to `/`

 #### Code:
 - [x] Render data home